neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with the following parameters:

-   - `invocations: Invocation[]` - array of invocation object with following members:
+- `invocations: Invocation[]` - array of invocation object with the following parameters:
    - `scriptHash: string` - script hash of the smart contract to invoke
    - `operation: string` - operation on the smart contract to call
    - `args?: Argument[]` - any input arguments for the operation
-   - `attributes?: Attribute[]` - adds attributes for the transaction
+- `attributes?: Attribute[]` - adds attributes to the transaction
 - `signers?: Signer[]` - sender and the scope of signature
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set the provider is used
 - `extraSystemFee?: string` - this fee will be added to system fee (Double Value represented as a String)
 - `extraNetworkFee?: string` - this fee will be added to network fee (Double Value represented as a String)
 - `broadcastOverride?: boolean` - in the case that the dApp would like to be responsible for broadcasting the signed transaction rather than the provider

 ##### Returns

-`: object` - an object with following members:
+`: object` - an object with the following parameters:

 - `txid: string` - transaction ID of the invocation
-- `nodeUrl?: string` - the node which the transaction was broadcast to.
-Returned if transaction is broadcast by the provider
+- `nodeUrl?: string` - the node that the transaction was broadcast to.
+Returned if the transaction is broadcast by the provider
 - `signedTx?: string` - serialized signed transaction.
 Returned if the broadcastOverride input argument was set to true

 ##### Example